-India is the second most most populated country in the world, home to over one billion people.
+India is the second most populated country in the world, home to over one billion people.
 Despite dramatic economic growth in recent years, more than 400 million Indians live on less than $1 a day.
 Trapped in a vicious cycle of poverty, too many families live in dire circumstances, and many children are forced to work instead of attend school.
 India is struggling to eradicate preventable diseases such as polio and an estimated 2.5 million Indians are living with HIV/AIDS.

 In 2005, PCI started its first microfinance institution, Planned Social Concern (PSC), with seed capital from the Grameen Trust of Bangladesh and investment capital from a group of private donors known as the Jaipur Investors.
-PSC provides people living in poverty, particularly rural women, small loans to assist them in starting their own businesses and participates in their professional capacity building.
+PSC provides people living in poverty, particularly rural women, small loans to assist them in starting their own businesses and participates in their professional capacity building. capacity building.
 With two branches in Jaipur, PSC has become a sustainable, pro-poor bank that has provided more than 10,000 loans to women entrepreneurs valued at over $2,300,000.

 In addition to microfinance lending, PCI, in partnership with Qualcomm Wireless Reach, is helping to enhance the lives of poor rural women and their families through mobile phone-based technology.
 The project, Connecting India to Disconnect Poverty, is using mobile technology to help poor women and microfinance institutions have improved access to microfinance services and business information.